 Computer Modeling Shortfalls

 3D scans of gemstones are created without any contact.
 The diamond is placed on a rotary platform surrounded by lights.
 The lights turn on and the diamond’s silhouette is captured eight times as it rotates.
 An integrated camera measures the angles of that silhouette.
-Device makers acknowledge potential linear error of ± 10 microns and angular error of ± 0.1 degrees per measurement.
+Device makers acknowledge a potential linear error of ± 10 microns and angular error of ± 0.1 degrees per measurement.

 With a high-quality 3D scan, much can be determined about overall diamond cut performance.
 For extremely nuanced analysis regarding matters like optical precision, or hearts and arrows, it’s best to use actual images or view the diamond in an optical precision scope in person.

 Jewelry store spotlights are traditionally set up to make all diamonds appear bright and dynamic.
 This is much like a car dealer’s showroom, where the various automobiles are positioned and illuminated to best advantage.
 Like shopping for a car, judgment of a diamond’s performance should not be limited to the showroom, it’s best done when the item is removed from the sales-environment and “test-driven” through the environments it will normally see in everyday wear.